All Episodes

 So you can't dodge a federal subpoena as a witness.

-And so what the judge basically did was he said, okay, motion to compel just means, you know, it's a side is asking the judge to force a matter or decision.
+And so what the judge basically did was he said, okay, motion to compel just means, you know, a side is asking the judge to force a matter or decision.

-And so again, I think they've boxed themselves in.
+And so, again, I think they've boxed themselves in.

-Now, look, this lady could, of course, come in and also say she's going to plead the fifth, but I don't think that's likely because she's just going to be utilized for technical expertise about some of this Alpha Bank server DNS data nonsense.
+Now, look, this lady could, of course, come in and also say she's going to plead the fifth, but I don't think that's likely because she's just going to be utilized for technical expertise about some of this Alphabank server DNS data nonsense.

-And what that does is it shows the jury the nature of the relationship between Fusion GPS, Christopher Steele, Michael Sussman, and that whole group that was involved in not what I call this criminal conspiracy.
+And what that does is it shows the jury the nature of the relationship between Fusion GPS, Christopher Steele, Michael Sussman, and that whole group that was involved in what I call this criminal conspiracy.

-And it destroys Michael Sussman's position that he did not lie to the FBI.
+And it destroys Michael Sussman's position that he did not lie to the FBI, because that's what he's been saying the whole time.

 I didn't lie to James Baker at the FBI.